 Charulata is one of my favourite classic era Indian films.
 I love it because it is a real character piece, and also because it is a poignant and unforgettable story of love, emotional connection and loneliness.

-The film itself a masterful portrayal of a slowly crumbling marriage, of loneliness, friendship, desire and passion.
+The film itself is a masterful portrayal of a slowly crumbling marriage, of loneliness, friendship, desire and passion.
 It is a film about the emotions and desires that we may all have, but that some of us may have to keep hidden away due to the circumstances we find ourselves in at the time these feelings arise.

 The film is based upon the 1901 novella The Broken Nest by Rabindranath Tagore, and is directed and written by Satyajit Ray.
 Charulata(The Lonely Wife)is set in the scorching heat of Victorian era Calcutta.
 Bhupati(Sailen Mukherjee)is a newspaper publisher and journalist, whose long work hours and dedication to his job means that he ends up neglecting his young wife, Charu(Madhabi Mukherjee).
 The pair still love each other very much, but they have become more like best friends sharing a house, rather than a loving man and wife.

 Charu is lonely, she wants more in her life than merely organising her household, and reading the books and magazines in her home library.

 As the two spend time discussing literature and writing, they become very close and enjoy spending time together.
 Charu finds herself falling in love with Amal.
 Does he return her feelings?
 Will anything come of this growing love?A heartbreaking story of love that at first appears to be unrequited(truly one of the most difficult things to deal with in life), regret and enjoying life.